 At the start of the PS1 Mission the development of the IPP (software and hardware), and eventually the development of the PSPS, shifted from the Pan-STARRS Project Office (2003-2014) to the PS1 Science Consortium funded PS1 Operations team.
 The Project Office went on to develop the second Pan-STARRS facility, Pan-STARRS2.
 In August of 2014 the Pan-STARRS Office closed, and the Operations team also took over responsibility for the completion and commissioning of PS2 with the support of the NASA NEO Program, the State of Hawaii, and private funding.
 No further involvement with the AFRL is expected.

-\subsubsection{The STScI Mast Archive and Data Releases}
+\subsubsection{The STScI MAST Archive and Data Releases}

 To fully exploit the scientific potential of the PS1 survey data the PS1SC committed to make all PS1SC data public and accessible as soon as possible, but not before one year after the end of PS1SC survey operations.
-The science consortium made this commitment in principle in order that the data reach as wide a usage as possible, however the original founding members of the PS1SC did not contain the resources or expertise to provide a public interface server.
+The science consortium made this commitment in principle in order that the data reach as wide a usage as possible.
+However the original founding members of the PS1SC did not have the resources to provide and maintain a public interface server.
 To enable such a public release, the PS1SC joined forces with the Space Telescope Science Institute (STScI) and the {\it Barbara A. Mikulski Archive for Space Telescopes} (MAST).
-The STScI joined the PS1 Science Consortium through a Memorandum of Agreement to contributing resources to create an archive of the PS1 Data Products that will serve the entire astronomical community.
+The STScI joined the PS1 Science Consortium through a Memorandum of Agreement to contribute resources to the creation of an archive of the Pan-STARRS1 Data Products.
+Subsequently STScI obtained funding from the Gordon and Betty Moore Foundation for support of operations of this archive that now serves the entire astronomical community.

 DR1 contains the static sky and mean data (See Section \ref{sec:products}).
-The individual detections and forced detections (See Section \ref{sec:products}) will come in a second release (DR2) in spring of 2017.
-Our intention is to support multiple releases as resources allow.
+The individual detections and forced detections (See Section \ref{sec:products}) are in DR2.
+Our intention is to support further releases as resources allow.